Home Feedback Forum Kiosk Library News Wire What's New Support Search

 Primary:

-Must have evidence before believing in the existence of G.
+Wants evidence for the existence of G.

 Secondary:

-Would prefer to believe in the existence of G.
+Wants to believe in the existence of G.

 G's goals